Sen. Al Franken accused of forcibly kissing, groping a woman

 Leeann Tweeden, a radio news anchor with KABC in Los Angeles, said she met Franken in December 2006, before he became a lawmaker, at a USO show for service members that included a skit he wrote that featured a kiss between the two.

-She said Franken, a former "Saturday Night Live" cast member, insisted on rehearsing the scene backstage.
+She said Franken, a former "Saturday Night Live" cast member and liberal activist who was elected to the Senate in 2008 and won a second term in 2014, insisted on rehearsing the scene backstage.

 "He continued to insist, and I was beginning to get uncomfortable."